 Screw on or slide in?

-There are two distinct styles of ND filters; each has their benefits and downsides.
+There are two distinct styles of ND filters; each has its benefits and downsides.

 Screw on filters